robwelan/be-a-react-dev-ws-01/content/blog/todo-view-components-in-detail/index.md

 Inside the TodoList function we will get our ToDo list from the filteredTodoListState Recoil state and call it todoList.

 And we will create flexBreak value using the useBreakpointValue hook.
 What it does is decide whether to wrap or not the content of the Flex Chakra-UI component.
-Oh, Flex has a typing error here and I cannot figure out how to type it correctly yet.
-Sigh.

 The function first returns the shorthand version of React.Fragment.